SteveJustin1963/tec-MONITOR/README.md

 ```
 Ohhh, gather ye nerds, let’s embark on a quest!
-To find the best TEC-1’s monitor,
+To find the best Monitor,
 If pixels do flicker,
 Or contrast grows sicker,
 We’ll bash it and call it possessed!